Cacti/documentation/Plugins.md

-Updating a plugin not only keep you up to date with the latest release of the code for that plugin it also allows you to keep all of your settings for that plugin ensure you DO NOT UNINSTALL the plugin you must instead disable the plugin which will not drop the SQL tables and thus save your settings follow the below steps to update a plugin
+Updating a plugin not only keep you up to date with the latest release of the code for that plugin it also allows you to keep all of your settings for that plugin ensure you DO NOT UNINSTALL the plugin you must instead disable the plugin which will not drop the SQL tables and thus save your settings

 - Disable the plugin you want to update